hungcq/knowledge-repo/information-technology/software-engineering-at-google/10-documentation.md

   - How to approach a broad audience: keep the doc short: might require maintaining a larger, detailed one
 - Know the dif types, not mix types
 - Doc reviews: 3 types of reviews (can sometimes be mixed):
-  - Technical review:
+  - Technical review by subject-matter expert
-    - Goal: accuracy
+  - -> Goal: accuracy
-    - Reviewer: subject matter expert
-  - Audience review:
-    - Goal: clarity
-    - Reviewer: someone unfamiliar with the domain
+  - Audience review by someone unfamiliar with the domain
-  - Writing review:
-    - Goal: consistency
+  - -> Goal: clarity
-    - Reviewer: technical writer/volunteer
+  - Writing review by technical writer/volunteer
+  - -> Goal: consistency
-- Doc usually answer How question.
+- Doc usually answers How question.
 Try to address who-what-when-where-why in the first 2 paragraphs of any doc:
   - Who: audience
   - What: purpose of the doc
   - -> The doc should contain only info related to the what